amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 the information theoretic measure we propose.

-A fixed distribution works because the core goal is to generate "more bijective" transformations.
-A fixed distribution avoids unfairly weighting one conjunct or disjunct over another in the absence of additional information.
-However, even with our fixed distribution, we are still aiming towards "more bijective".
+A fixed distribution works because the core goal is to generate "more bijective" transformations --- the intuition is that information should be preserved, when possible, as opposed to thrown away, when data is translated between formats.
+A fixed, uniform distribution avoids unfairly weighting one conjunct or disjunct over another and unfairly throwing certain information away.
+In the absence of additional information, this kind of fairness seems to be the best we can do.

-Knowing the distribution will help in certain scenarios, as it could help to disambiguate between several possible "equally bijective" lenses.
-More broadly, the weightings can provide evidence that data from one (heavily-weighted) component on the left flows to another (heavily-weighted) component on the right.
-For example:

-ANDERS:

-ANDERS POSSIBLY CUT THIS PARAGRAPH.
-(I don't think it is detailed enough/concrete enough to explain exactly how a weighted distribution helps/hurts.):

-Knowing the distribution will help in certain scenarios, and hinder in others.
-With a learned distribution, our information theoretic measure is closer to the ground-truth, permitting our learned lens to be "more bijective."
-However, while we believe "more bijective" is a solid guiding principle, there are certain situations where the most bijective lens is not the desired one: this is why we must further use examples for specifications.
-We could certainly imagine situations where a learned distribution would not find the desired lens (without additional examples), and synthesizing with the fixed distribution would find the desired one, and vice-versa.
-However, we claim that, as we typically want "more bijective," and a learned distribution is closer to a ground-truth, a learned distribution likely would perform better.
+On the other hand, knowing the distribution can help the system make a choice about what to throw away --- given a choice, it prefers to throw away less data.
+Assume (x?.9) means "x appears with probability .9 and is "" otherwise.
+Consider a conversion between these formats:

+(x?.999).(y?.001) <==> z

+Here, x appears more frequently than y on the left.
+Hence, the system will prefer a lens that projects y and maps x to z over a lens that projects x and maps y to z as the latter tends to throw away much more information and is "less bijective" in an information theoretic sense.

 ===========================================================================
 ===========================================================================